IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/formality.md

     * For the **unconstrained** setting, we allow pre-trained models for data augmentation, classification etc.
 * Are pre-trained models such as mBERT and mBART allowed?
     * Yes, the use of pre-trained models is allowed.
+* How to evaluate system outputs for Japanese with sacrebleu?
+    * For evaluating English-Japanese models with sacrebleu, participants should use the MeCab morphological analyzer for tokenization.
+They can do this by installing support for Japanese tokenization in sacrebleu (https://github.com/mjpost/sacrebleu#installation) and specifying either `--tokenize ja-mecab` or `-l en-ja` in the sacrebleu call.
 * Can papers be submitted to multiple venues?
     * Yes, as long as they cite the dataset/findings paper.